We earn commissions if you shop through the links below. Read more

 How to start a hospice business

 An aging population in the US is expected to boost the hospice care industry.
-The market is expected to increase by nearly $80 billion from 2020 to 2025.
+The global U.S. Hospice market size is estimated at $36.94 billion in 2023, and is expected to reach $74.02 billion by 2033.
 So, if you’re thinking about starting a hospice business, you should do it now.
 You’ll be making a difference in the lives of those who need end-of-life care while earning an income at the same time.

 First, you need to understand the basics of starting a hospice business, from licensing and insurance to staffing.
 You will need to choose your business model.
 Hospice care can be provided at home or in a hospice facility.
 If you’re building a hospice facility, you will need capital and have to comply with zoning and other regulations.
 You will also need to determine the services that you can provide.
 Hospices provide pain relief, symptom management, and emotional support for terminally ill patients.
 It’s not going to be easy.
 You have to be very creative with your marketing strategies and be willing to put in the effort.